Caching

 Confidence in cached values between 0 - 100.
 Lower values will result in the client discarding and / or validating the cached responses

-abstract feedback(command: bytes, key: bytes, *args: ValueT, match: bool) None[source]
+abstractmethod feedback(command: bytes, key: ValueT, *args: ValueT, match: bool) None[source]

 Provide feedback about a key as having either a match or drift from the actual server side value